Stays · Northern Europe · The Verdict

 Stockholm as a gateway city

-Stockholm is one of Europe's most beautiful capitals — built across fourteen islands with a medieval old town (Gamla Stan), world-class museums (the Vasa Museum, Fotografiska, ABBA The Museum), and a restaurant scene that has produced more Michelin stars per capita than almost any European city.
-Two or three nights in Stockholm before heading to the archipelago is the combination that works best — city culture followed by island quiet, accessible by ferry rather than by flight.
+Stockholm is one of Europe's most beautiful capitals — built across fourteen islands with a medieval old town (Gamla Stan), world-class museums (the Vasa Museum, Fotografiska, ABBA The Museum), and a restaurant scene producing more Michelin stars per capita than almost any European city.
+Two or three nights in the city — see our guide to the best things to do in Stockholm — before the archipelago is the combination that works: city culture, then island quiet, by ferry not flight.

 Consider this